 When: Closed on Thanksgiving Day but open the rest of the weekend.

-Where: Museum of Science and Industry at 5700 S Lake Shore Drive.
+Where: Griffin Museum of Science and Industry, 5700 S Lake Shore Drive.

 Cost: Christmas Around the World and Holidays of Light is included in regular museum admission.
-Here is a link to the official website for prices, times and more information.
+You can purchase a skip the line ticket here.

 Visit a Christmas Tree Farm